anthonynsimon/timeflake/README.md

 # timeflake
-Timeflakes are 64-bit (unsigned), roughly-ordered, globally-unique, URL-safe IDs.
+Timeflakes are 64-bit (unsigned), roughly-ordered, URL-safe UUIDs.
 Inspired by Twitter's Snowflake and Instagram's UUID.

+It supports both incremental counters per shard ID, and cryptographically strong pseudo-random numbers for the UUID generation.

 The IDs store the following in binary form (in this order):
 - Time since custom epoch in seconds (32 bits).